 Here’s how to check if your 401(k) plan is too conservative and what you can do to fix it.

 When retirement experts talk about a 401(k) portfolio being too conservative, they mean how much is invested in bond funds or cash-like alternatives versus stocks – what’s called asset allocation.
+If all or almost all of your retirement account is in bonds or CDs, it’s conservative.
 The returns on bond or cash-like investments are typically safe but not high, and they may not even outpace inflation, which the Federal Reserve wants at about 2 percent annually.

 If you’re not earning around that much annually, you may actually lose purchasing power over time.
 That’s a serious problem if you want to use your 401(k) to make your golden years into something truly golden.
 That’s really the key issue with having a 401(k) that’s too conservative.

-One way to achieve higher growth and become more aggressive is to add stock funds to your 401(k).
+One way to achieve higher growth and become more aggressive is to add stock funds, or a higher allocation to stock funds, to your 401(k).
 Stock funds will fluctuate more in the short term than bond funds, but they’re more likely to deliver higher returns over time.
 The average annual return on the S&P 500, a collection of hundreds of companies, has been about 10 percent over long periods.

 While it can make sense to become more conservative as you’re nearing retirement and need to access the money, you can probably afford to add a little more risk to your portfolio in exchange for a potentially higher return, if you have at least five years.
 If you have a decade or more, you can allow the short-term fluctuations of stock funds to work themselves out.